trustoverip/spec-up-t-website/docs/q-and-a.md

 Unlike the DIF Spec-Up repository, the Spec-Up-T repository **does not generate an example specification on github.io**.

 This functionality has been moved to the Spec-Up-T *installer*.
+Spec-Up-T is now an NPM package that should be installed via `package.json`.

 For more details, refer to [the installation section](./general/installation.md).